noahrav/offerings/rules.md

 #### What if I see incorrect information?

-Contact <@371367860720893955>.
+Contact @nacremoon.
 Any missed connections will be manually added.
 Anything not currently in the build will not be added to the document.
 Information may be removed in extreme cases, such as your entire world getting an overhaul and no current connections being relevant anymore.

 The open connection process has been formalized in order to avoid conflicts on connection claims.

-> For any inquiry about the connection process, **please contact <@371367860720893955>**.
+> For any inquiry about the connection process, **please contact @nacremoon**.

 ## Becoming a Contributor - Using the Repository